Methodology

 Drift

 The gap opens between who they claim to be and what the audience sees.
-Most people haven't noticed yet.
+Most people haven't named it yet.
 The defense mechanisms are still running.
 Fans are still explaining, rationalizing, making excuses they half-believe.
+The person is still getting the benefit of the doubt.
+But the doubt is there now.
+It wasn't before.

 2